elicoggins/unpuzzle/README.md

 3. Stockfish evaluates both your move and the best move
 4. You get a score: **Perfect · Excellent · Good · Inaccuracy · Mistake · Blunder**

 Your session ACPL (Average Centipawn Loss) tracks accuracy over time.
 Lower is better.
-0 is perfect.

 ## Running locally